berehovskyi/apex-stream/docs/README.md

 ### [ISObjectToDoubleFunction](/docs/Functional-Interfaces/ISObjectToDoubleFunction.md)

-An entity that takes one argument of `SObject` type and returns an `Double` value.
+An entity that takes one argument of `SObject` type and returns a `Double` value.

 ### [ISObjectToIntFunction](/docs/Functional-Interfaces/ISObjectToIntFunction.md)